wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/introduction.rst

 Often a team may want to test their code without having an actual robot available.
 WPILib provides teams with the ability to simulate various robot features using simple gradle commands.

+If you are using Python, you can skip to :ref:`Running Robot Simulation <docs/software/wpilib-tools/robot-simulation/introduction:Running Robot Simulation>`

 Enabling Desktop Support
 ------------------------